0-mostafa-rezaee-0/LSTM__Long-Short-Term-Memory/notebooks/README.md

 ## Contents

-- `exploratory_analysis.ipynb`: A sample notebook demonstrating exploratory data analysis techniques.
+- `01_data_exploration.ipynb`: A notebook for exploratory data analysis techniques.
 This notebook shows how to load data, create visualizations, and perform initial statistical analysis within the Docker environment.
+- `02_model_training.ipynb`: A notebook for training and evaluating machine learning models on the prepared data.

 ## Usage